tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - DISCUSSION: Grief is not openly supported by most people, except in funeral rituals.
 However, funerals can be stilted, shallow, or too rushed to allow people to grieve fully.
 As you think back to a recent death or loss, were you able to grieve fully?
 Or is your grief still lingering and waiting to support you in utterly letting go?

   - Grief is a beautiful, languid, and powerful emotion that arises when death occurs.
 It drops you into the river of all souls, and it transports you to the deepest places when you have no choice but to let go.
-  - Grief is the deep river of the soul, and it is the soul I mean when I say that grief is the deep river of the soul.
+  - Grief is the deep river of the soul.
 It is the fully resourced village that incorporates and integrates our bodies, all of our emotions, all of our multiple intelligences, and all of our dreams and visions.
   - We can’t escape our grief by numbing ourselves to pain and horror with violent entertainment.
 When we take off our armor and wade into the waters of grief, we’ll discover our sacred position in the dance of all souls.
   - We humans have a great deal of primal wisdom about grief because there is a greater preponderance of primal wisdom inside our brains than there is intellectual information.
 We can access this wisdom through ritual.
   - When you move through your grief, you may feel a tremendous weight upon you.
 If you can remember that the movement required in grief is downward, you’ll understand the necessity of this heaviness, which anchors you and presses you into your body so that you can feel the weight and the depth of the situation.